 To fully understand MERS, you must understand the basic terms and documents involved in a residential mortgage transaction.

-Mortgagee and mortgagor.
-A “mortgagee” is the lender.
-The mortgagee gives the loan to the “mortgagor,” who is the homeowner/borrower.
+Mortgagee/beneficiary and mortgagor.
+A “mortgagee” is the lender in a mortgage.
+(In a deed of trust, it is called the "beneficiary.")
+The mortgagee or beneficiary gives the loan to the “mortgagor,” who is the homeowner/borrower.

 Loan documents.
 The loan transaction consists of two main documents: the mortgage (or deed of trust) and a promissory note.
 The mortgage (or deed of trust) is the document that pledges the property as security for the debt, whereas the promissory note is the IOU that contains the borrower’s promise to repay the loan.